ofayese/GoogleIT-Python-Lab/README.md

 # Google IT Automation with Python - Practice Lab

-A practice repository for the Coursera Google IT Automation with Python Certificate Program.
+My practice repository for the Coursera Google IT Automation with Python Certificate Program.

 ## What this is